The-Trevor-Project-Quiz/quiz-template/README.md

 ```

 ### Pushing you changes live
-By pushing your commits to github, netlify will do a automated deployment to the live site, and chenges will be live after the deployment it's done.
+By pushing your commits to github, netlify will do a automated deployment to the live site, and changes will be live after the deployment it's done.
 ```sh
 # Your commits will now be on github
 git push origin master